natsumi37/natsumi_P5_07312022/README.md

 # Develop a website coding dynamic elements using JavaScript
-Student project at OpenClassrooms<br>
+Student project at OpenClassrooms

+✅What I did<br>
-What I did: Code dynamic elements in frontend using JavaScript (not touch HTML nor CSS)
+Code dynamic elements in frontend using JavaScript (not touch HTML nor CSS)

+✅Project Summary
-✅Build an e-commerce Website with JavaScript<br>
+Project #5: Build an e-commerce Website with JavaScript<br>
 Scenario:<br>
 You recently started working at a web development agency.
 During the first few weeks, you successfully developed a few websites using HTML/CSS and now you have been assigned a new task.